gbeckers/Birdwatcher/README.rst

 - ffmpeg (including ffprobe)

-If you do not use the conda way above to install it, you need to install it yourself (https://www.ffmpeg.org/).
+If you do not use the conda way above to install ffmpeg, you need to install it yourself (https://www.ffmpeg.org/).